 The heart sensing strip is approximately half the width of a double bed.

-Obviously if you share your half of the bed with a partner then there will be two hearts to read.
+Obviously, if you share your half of the bed with a partner then there will be two hearts to read.
 You might need to experiment with the positioning in such cases.
-I was concerned about interference with the data from two beating hearts however I just stuck it under the mattress roughly where I guessed my heart would be above and it worked fine first time.
+I was concerned about interference with the data from two beating hearts however I just stuck it under the mattress roughly where I guessed my heart would be above and it worked well from the first time onwards

 I used their image as it is hard to lift a mattress up and simultaneously take a photo.